brianhigh/computing_bootcamp/R/databases.md

 ## SQLite Example: Firefox History

-You Firefox web browsing history is stored in a SQLite database, `places.sqlite`.
+Your Firefox browsing history is stored in a SQLite database, `places.sqlite`.

 ```r